varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/presentation/CssLayers.md

 ## Default layers

-By default, Silk defines six layers (from lowest to highest ordering priority):
+By default, Silk defines seven layers (from lowest to highest ordering priority):

 1. reset
+2. kobweb-compose
-2. base
+3. base
-3. component-styles
+4. component-styles
-4. component-variants
+5. component-variants
-5. restricted-styles
+6. restricted-styles
-6. general-styles
+7. general-styles

 The *reset* layer is useful for defining CSS rules that exist to compensate for browser defaults that are inconsistent with each other or to override values that exist for legacy reasons that modern web design has moved away from.

+The *kobweb-compose* layer contains styles we use to power the composable concepts we ported over from Jetpack Compose (e.g. functions like `Box`, `Column`, and `Row`).

 The *base* layer is actually not used by Silk (this may change someday), but it is provided as a useful place for users to define global styles that should get easily overridden by any other CSS rule defined elsewhere in your project.